sabintermedia/marbles/README.md

-# marbles
+# Marbles

 Balls to Bins app developed in Laravel 7 with bootstrap 4

 ## Problem

-- Given n2 balls of n colors, having a random distribution and n boxes, find a method of filling each box with n balls of maximum 2 different colors.
+- Given n<sup>2</sup> balls of n colors, having a random distribution and n boxes, find a method of filling each box with n balls of maximum 2 different colors.

 - For solving this problem, the following are required: